Jase17/Jase17/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Businness and Interpersonal communication writing
+- 🔭 I’m currently in Businness and Interpersonal communication writing
 - 🌱 I’m currently studying the Bachelor of Applied Information Technology at Wintec
 - 📫 How to reach me: jasmck24@student.wintec.ac.nz
 - ⚡ Fun fact: I am an only child